marionettejs/guides/getting_started/first_app/introduction.md

 [Bootstrap](https://getbootstrap.com) to improve how your application looks.
 This tutorial will stick to a simpler to understand structure and HTML.

+This tutorial will regularly ask you to restructure code from previous chapters.
+We will detail every change, so if you can't see a file, assume that it remains unchanged.

 ## Experimentation